 With the companion Camera Settings software, you can manually adjust the field of view from 65, 78, or 90 degrees.
 You can also adjust the frame rate and resolution and manually zoom up to 5x.

-How to set up your webcam like a pro
+How to set up the best Mac webcams like a pro

-We've listed the cream of the crop for the best webcam for Mac, PC, and streaming, but there is more to a webcam than just the camera itself.
+We've listed the cream of the crop for the best webcams for Mac, PC, and streaming, but there is more to a webcam than just the camera itself.
 Lighting, positioning, and audio are also important to get the best quality video.
-You don't have to be a pro to look like one, and you don't necessarily need to spend money like a pro to look like you have.
+You don't have to be a pro to look like one, and you don't necessarily need to spend money like a pro either.

 Do you need a webcam tripod?

 Positioning is key to good framing with a webcam.
-When you mount your webcam to your computer, you don't have very much flexibility in how high, or which direction it faces.
-You may have already noticed that a lot of people in video chats look like they're looking down at something instead of directly at the screen.
+When you mount your webcam to your computer, you don't have a lot of flexibility in how high or which direction it faces.
+You may have already noticed that many people in video chats look like they're looking down at something instead of directly at the screen.
 That's because their webcam is sitting up high at the top of a large-screen computer, way above eye level.
 Or, you may have also noticed that you're always looking up the nose of your video chat mate.
-That's because they're using a laptop (probably on their lap), with the camera below their chin.
+That's because they're using a laptop (probably on their lap) with the camera below their chin.